 You can force an HTTPS connection when accessing your server.
 Follow the steps below to do it:

 - Go to Control Panel > Network > DSM Settings

 - Select Automatically redirect HTTP connections to HTTPS option (Web Station and Photo Station excluded)

 That’s it.
 Now, you will connect only via the HTTPS protocol.

 After you install an SSL Certificate on Synology NAS, it’s always wise to scan your new installation for potential errors or vulnerabilities, just to be on the safe side of things.
 With this powerful SSL tools, you can get instant reports on all facets of your SSL Certificate and its configuration.

 Where to buy an SSL Certificate for Synology NAS?

 The best place to buy an SSL Certificate for Synology NAS is from SSL Dragon.
 We offer incredibly low prices, massive discounts and exclusive deals on the full range of our SSL products.
 We’ve selected only the top SSL brands on the market to equip your website with unbreakable encryption.
 All our SSL certificates are compatible with Synology NAS.
-Here are the types of SSL certificates we provide:

 To help you choose the perfect SSL certificate, we created a couple of powerful SSL tools.
 Our SSL Wizard does the search for you and recommends the best SSL certificate for your online project.
 On the other hand, the Certificate Filter sorts and compares different SSL products by price, validation, and features.